Talking to multiple APIs (with different access tokens)

 You can proxy those calls through your backend using a service account.
 That is a valid approach, but many architectures prefer to keep the backend light and stateless, and to concentrate logic in the frontend to lower infra cost and improve responsiveness.

-The challenge is that you should not reuse a single access token across different APIs.
-Even if it “works,” it is a poor security posture and will usually fail in practice because claims differ per API.
+The challenge is that you should **not** reuse a single access token across different APIs.
+Even if it “works", it is a poor security posture and will usually fail in practice because different APIs will expect different claims in the access token.

 Access tokens carry **claims** that describe who the user is, who the token is for, and what permissions it grants.